 When not at the church, I spend my time with my husband Josh and chasing around my young kiddo, who always keeps me on my toes.

-Cristina Airaghi, Pastor of Children’s and Youth Ministries
+Cristina Airaghi, Pastor for Children and Youth

 Each week I am overjoyed by the children’s willingness to play and create in response to the scriptures.
 It is a sacred, and often silly, time with them.
 More than any other moment on Sunday mornings, it is when the children—children of all ages, gender variations, ethnicity, and ability—come bouncing up to receive the bread and wine that I see the true strength of the UCC to welcome all to the table.
 I am humbled to have found a home here in Bellevue to share my passion for the visual arts and my love of creative, playful spirituality.